Elmu01/installer.sh/README.md

 # installer.sh
-This script install basic apps what i use daily for my computer.
-Works with EndeavourOS
+This script installs basic programs that i use daily for my pc.
+Works with Arch Linux.

-Because i'm noob, i need write instructions for myself :--D
+Because i'm a noob, i need to write instructions for myself :--D

 Upload:
 1. git add installer.sh